stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `LOCATE +10,-20`: Move the current PC right 10 pixels and up 20 pixels.

-Relative coordinates can be used with other commands as shown below:
+We can use relative coordinates with other commands, as shown below:

 `DRAW 1,+10,-20 TO 100,100`: Draws a line 10 pixels right and 20 pixels below the current PC to an absolute point at 100,100.

-Distance and angles are possible as shown below:
+Distance and angles are possible, as shown below:

 `LOCATE 50;45`: Move the PC 50 pixels at an angle of 45°.
-This is helpful to create complex geometry.
+This is helpful in creating complex geometry.

-An example best demonstrates the use of these commands.
+An example best shows the use of these commands.

 ```realbasic
 10 COLOR 0,1